Inspect Scout

 --max-connections The maximum number of concurrent requests to the model provider (defaults to --max-transcripts).

---max-processes The maximum number of processes to use for parsing and scanning (defaults to the number of CPUs on the system).
+--max-processes The maximum number of processes to use for parsing and scanning (defaults to 4).

 Learning More